Novation and assignment

 Very generally, if you are unsure whether you should assign or novate, we recommend that you novate and obtain consent of all parties.
 Net Lawman offers a number of suitable agreements for different situations.

 This is a common situation when a business is sold, and outstanding debts of the business are transferred to the new owner (perhaps loans of money but maybe also loans of goods for sale).

 Alternatively, you could novate in order to change who should pay back a personal loan between individuals.

 For example: You make a loan to someone (it could be money or goods) and later you want to change who receives the repayment (change who the creditor is).

 The transaction might relate to the sale of a business where the buyer takes on the assets of the seller (the loans to other parties), or when factoring debt.

 For example: You provide a service to someone and you want to transfer the obligation of providing that service to another person or company.

-Again, a common use for this type of agreement is where a business is sold and the buyer takes on the service contracts of the seller.
+Again, a common use for this agreement is where a business is sold and the buyer takes on the service contracts of the seller.
 The service could be in any industry, from a fixed period gardening contract to an on-going IT or website maintenance.
 Novation changes who is providing the service.

 For example: You buy a building or property development that is still under construction and you want the existing contractor to continue work despite the original contract being between the contractor and the seller.

-Our assignment agreement can be used for most assignments (exceptions given below).
+Our standard assignment agreement can be used for most assignments (exceptions given below).
 It is not specific to circumstances.